February 8, 2021

 Hospital doctor shadowing & global health experience programs.

-As part of our Global Health Experience program in Tanzania, premed and prehealth students will spend a day with the Maasai tribe and learn from a traditional healer.
+As part of our global health experience program in Tanzania, premed and prehealth students will spend a day with the Maasai tribe and learn from traditional healers in Africa.

 Getting global health experience with us at Global Pre-Meds includes understanding the grassroots healthcare systems as well as shadowing a doctor at a modern health center.

 Whether you are interested in becoming a doctor, nurse, physician assistant, or midwife, a global health perspective will add great value to your career.

 We have explored what premed and prehealth students can learn about global health from studying the Maasai and the traditional healers in Africa.

 Traditional healers in Africa are one avenue for patients who live far from modern healthcare facilities, or for those who have more trust in the skills of a tribal healer than a primary health care center.